Madagascar Wedding Traditions

 - Live streaming: $100-300 for diaspora participation

-The Hiragasyhee-rah-GAH-see performance tradition, combining music, dance, and oratory, remains popular in 60% of highland weddings, while coastal celebrations favor more rhythmic dance styles reflecting African influences.
+The Hiragasyhee-rah-GAH-see performance tradition, combining music, dance, and oratory, remains popular in highland weddings, while coastal celebrations favor more rhythmic dance styles reflecting African influences.

 Post-Wedding Traditions and Rituals